jalexanderp/yii2-blog-demo/README.md

 This method makes the title and content field required.
 Now when you attempt to save the model, you'll get an error if either of those fields are blank.
 And since we're using bootstrap, it's pretty easy to see _what_ the error was.
 Give it a try!

-Next, we're going to autopopulate our created and updated times.
+Next, we're going to auto populate our created and updated times.

 First, we're going to add another __use__ line to the top of our model.